 In South Dakota, preserves are required to release as many roosters as they harvest, and many of these birds are imported from other states.
 There is no quality control or inspection of these pheasants, so it is possible for them to bring diseases or deficient DNA characteristics into our state.
 After hearing from our hunters across the country about all the states that formerly had phenomenal hunting and now have no pheasants, we are committed to doing everything possible to preserve our native pheasant population.

 A. Including leased land, we have access to about 12,000 acres of prime pheasant habitat.
 Immediately around the Lodge, our land is devoted exclusively to promoting pheasants, and our other land is leased from ranchers and farmers.
 Many of our partners raise cattle so there are lots of alfalfa fields and hay land to support the cattle that doubles as superb pheasant habitat.
 These areas promote nesting, which helps support the wild bird population.

 The rule of thumb for hunting wild pheasants is that any particular area can only be hunted once a week or the birds will simply not return.
 Therefore, we need lots of acreage so that we can keep rotating around our land.
 Also, some areas are suitable for small groups and others require large numbers to adequately cover the ground.

 A. We try to include as many amenities as possible to make our pricing extremely transparent so that you have no hidden costs or surprises.
-Our packages include expert guides, very well-trained dogs, all your meals and snacks, beverages (including adult drinks), lodging, unlimited ammunition, sporting clays, bird cleaning and vacuum packaging, transportation to evening entertainment or Cabela's, transportation to and from local airports, field transportation, and all the amenities of the Lodge such as the fire pit, smoking lounge, gym and laundry.
+Our packages include expert guides, very well-trained dogs, all your meals and snacks, beverages (including adult drinks), lodging, unlimited shotgun shells, sporting clays, bird cleaning and vacuum packaging, transportation to evening entertainment or Cabela's, field transportation, and all the amenities of the Lodge such as the fire pit, smoking lounge, gym and laundry.